 Achieving this is everyone’s responsibility.
 We all need to be honest and open in the way we communicate and work together to ensure everyone is accepted, supported and given the chance to succeed.
 A welcoming environment where all our people can share their diverse skills, cultures, backgrounds, expertise and insights is the key to a united team and a successful business.

-At National Grid what we deliver is important, but how we deliver it is just as important.
-Our core values are Do the Right Thing and Find a Better Way and this extends to our colleagues, customers and the community.
+At National Grid what we deliver is important, but how we deliver is just as important.
+Our core values are Do the Right Thing, Find a Better Way and Make It Happen, and this extends to our colleagues, customers and the community.
 We're passionate about living our values and for us doing the right thing is ensuring everyone is respected and can bring their whole, authentic self to work.
-This enables us all to fulfil our potential and find better ways to work together and deliver on our ambitions as a business.
+This enables us all to fulfil our potential and find better ways to work together and make it happen to deliver on our ambition as a business.

 We're recognised as a good employer who takes our responsibilities to make everyone welcome at work seriously.
 We continue to strive to drive progress and we are proud that our efforts have been rewarded across the globe.